soobinrho/dotfiles-personal/README.md

 # Start the SSH server.
 sudo service sshd start

-# sshd will be stopped automatically
-# after rebooting.
-However, we can manually
+# When you're done with SSH, stop the SSH server.
+# Actually, it stops automaticaly when you reboot
-# stop it with `sudo service sshd stop`
+# but you can stop it without rebooting with:
+sudo service sshd stop
 ```

 <br>